 We work with our suppliers to create a sustainable supply base and deliver customer benefits.
 Our Sustainable Supply program continues to evolve.
-Sustainable procurement is not only about managing risks but also to reduce costs and increase revenue.
+Sustainable procurement is not only about managing risks but also reducing costs and increasing revenue.
 We have a Supplier Sustainability Framework via Ecovadis and IQ Ecovadis in place.
 We also use a Business Partner Code of Conduct which informs our business partners what we expect of them with regard to our Core Principles and Values.
-We will start with engaging with our suppliers on supplier related Scope 3 emissions in 2022.